-The mifold earned a 3 of 10 for crash test results.
-This booster earned the lowest chest sensor score (g) and the third lowest head sensor score (HIC).
+The mifold earned the lowest score overall for crash test results.
+This booster earned the lowest chest sensor score (g) and one of the lowest head sensor score (HIC).
 The sensors in the crash test dummy record the forces to the dummy that result from the impact of the sled crash.

 The front chest sensor (g) for the mifold recorded a 48.
 This amount of g's is above the average for the group of 44.
 The maximum allowed result is 60 to pass Federal guidelines.
 The lower the score, the better.
 No other product had more forces than the mifold.
-The Peg Perego Viaggio Flex 120 earned the best result for this sensor with a result of 39 (see chart above).
+The best outcome for this sensor in this group is 39 (see above).

 The head sensor or HIC score for the mifold is 733.
 The maximum allowed by Federal law is 1000, where a lower score is better.
-The Evenflo Spectrum has the lowest result (best) in the group with a HIC of 456.
-The chart above shows the results of the mifold compared to the Evenflo Spectrum.
+The group's lowest (best) result is a HIC of 390.
+The chart above shows the results of the mifold compared to the top performer.

 Ease of Use

-The mifold earned a 3 of 10 for ease of use.
-This score is the lowest in the review for this metric.
-The mifold is hard to use and keep positioned correctly with the lap belt retainers sliding in and out when you don't want them too.
-Adjusting the seatbelt positioner is also difficult, and our little testers had significant trouble buckling the seatbelt because the mifold bottom gets in the way of the buckle.
+The mifold is the most challenging option to use in the best booster seat review.
+The mifold is hard to use and keep positioned correctly, with the lap belt retainers sliding in and out when you don't want them to.
+Adjusting the seatbelt positioner is also tricky, and our little testers had significant trouble buckling the seatbelt because the mifold bottom gets in the way of the buckle.
 Overall, the children in our tests struggled to use the mifold when they didn't have trouble with the competition.

 The best thing about the mifold is its ability to be easily and quickly moved from car to car or carried in your purse for travel, and this is likely why parents are attracted to the product.